Rules and Submission Guidelines

 - No novel that has made the shortlist in the past can be entered again in the Debut Dagger competition, even if it has been substantially revised and retitled.
 If a novel has been longlisted and not shortlisted, re-entry is acceptable.

 - Your entry must consist of no more than 3,000 words of your novel’s opening (excluding headings and page numbers).
 In the same file, you must provide a synopsis of the whole novel of up to 1,500 words.
+(NB You do not need to have completed your novel to enter.)

 - Longlisted writers may be asked to provide a further 3,000 words from their novel shortly after the announcement.
 This section will be requested from later in the novel rather than subsequent to the first 3,000 words.